Investment Office · · 19 min read

 Do you have domain expertise in any event category?
 Healthcare regulation, energy policy, sports analytics, geopolitical risk?
 Domain knowledge creates an edge in evaluating which infrastructure or trading opportunities might succeed—and potentially in trading directly.

 Are you willing to actively monitor regulatory developments?
 This space requires ongoing attention.
 Positions that made sense pre-ruling may need adjustment post-ruling.
-Passive allocation isn't well-suited to a category with this much legal uncertainty.
+Passive allocation isn't well-suited to a category in which federal courts issue contradictory rulings every few weeks.

 We're watching something interesting emerge.
 Whether information finance—markets that price truth rather than assets—becomes a permanent feature of the financial landscape depends on regulatory, competitive, and adoption factors that remain genuinely uncertain.

 The institutional signals are worth noting.
 The parent company of the New York Stock Exchange doesn't commit $2 billion to passing fads.
 Wall Street firms don't hire specialists at $200,000 salaries for curiosity projects.
-Major broadcasters don't integrate probability data into election coverage for novelty value.
+The Federal Reserve doesn't publish papers validating forecasting tools it considers irrelevant.
 Something substantive is happening.

-The next few years will determine whether this becomes foundational financial infrastructure or a regulatory casualty.
+The next 12-24 months will determine whether this becomes foundational financial infrastructure or a regulatory casualty.
 I don't know which outcome will prevail.

 What I do know: corporations are beginning to use prediction market probabilities for operational decisions—routing shipments, timing capital allocation, assessing policy risk.
 Whether you invest in the platforms, the infrastructure, or nothing at all, start paying attention to what these markets are telling you.
-The institutions with analytical resources that most of us lack already have them.
+The institutions that already have the analytical resources most of us lack.